Phoenix STS Logo

 Nationwide Healthcare Fire Safety Training

 Phoenix STS provides on-site healthcare fire safety training throughout Ireland.
-Based in Longford with nationwide coverage, our qualified instructors deliver Certified training at hospitals, clinics, day centres, rehabilitation centres, and hospices across all 26 counties.
-Available 7 days a week including evenings.
+We are based in Longford and cover all 26 counties.
+Our qualified instructors deliver certified training at hospitals, clinics, day centres, rehabilitation centres, and hospices.
+Training is available 7 days a week, including evenings.

 Related Courses